Happier Together – International Day of Happiness

 Serotonin is found in the brain but also in the intestines.
 Diet and nutrition are tied to increasing your serotonin levels; foods that are rich in L-tryptophan, such as chicken, eggs, cheese, salmon, tempeh, lentils, and many others can help raise serotonin levels in the brain.

-Cortisol fuels our ‘fight or flight’ instinct.
+Cortisol fuels our ‘fight or flight instinct.
 In order to respond quickly to external threats, cortisol manages how our bodies use carbohydrates, fats, and proteins.
-Cortisol also regulates inflammation and blood pressure, meaning it will boost energy so you can better handle stress in the moment as well as help you with ‘come down’ after experiencing high-stress levels.
+Cortisol also regulates inflammation and blood pressure, meaning it will boost energy so you can better handle stress at the moment as well as help you with ‘come down’ after experiencing high-stress levels.

 I will not claim to be an expert on this matter after only a bit of web review, but the proof is in the puddin’ so to speak.
 There are a few research-supported changes we can all make to improve our brain chemistry and balance out these self-produced chemicals.
 Try incorporating mindfulness, gratitude practices, and meditation to support brain health.
 In tune with 2020’s IDOH’s theme – happier together – surround yourself with supportive and positive people, stimulating those feel-good chemicals by being present with those around you.